chingu-voyage6/toucans-team-02/README.md

 #### Goals in order of importance.

-1. Set up our development environment and get familiar with it (Discord, Slack, Preferred IDE, Waffle, GitHub)
+1. Set up our development environment and get familiar with it (Discord, Slack, Preferred IDE, Trello, GitHub)

 2. Build HTML Structure
 3. Collect assets for site (images etc.)
-4. Create CSS Styling for site (Responsive, no framework for now)
+4. Create CSS Styling for site
 5. Implement any JS features needed
 6. Build the booking form and implement
 7. Build the ChatBot and implement